MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/add-files-server.md

 ![Diagram that shows libraries stored in a dedicated project.](media/add-files-server/IC579087.png)

-You can set up dev machines with two workspaces for two different efforts, each of which maps in the libraries it needs:
+Developers can set up dev machines with two workspaces for two different efforts, each of which maps in the libraries it needs:

 ![Diagram that shows how workspaces map in the libraries.](media/add-files-server/workspaces.png)